skhayrulin/x_engine/README.md

 	./bin/x_engine

 # Testing
 Run test just run `make` with key `test`

 	make test

 It works but has only one simple google example test.
 For work with test you need to install google test lib.
+# Command arguments
+You can see list of all possible command arguments just run application with key `-h or --help -?`.

 # What I plane to include in this engine
 - All code base will be based on C++11/14